office equipment supplies

 Office Furniture and Decor

-When it comes to office furniture moving, there are no specific guidelines to follow.
+When it comes to moving office equipment, there are no specific guidelines to follow.
 In the absence of professional packers and movers, you can ask each employee to pack their own desks.
 Chairs, tables, and the rest of the office furniture should be bubble-wrapped to prevent them from damage during transportation.
 When moving furniture, make sure the people moving it take all the safety measures.

 Office decor does not play any role in your company’s day-to-day operations.
 This is why you can pack them first.